joansalasoler/vpype-gscrib/docs/machine-modes.md

   surface processing, and material adaptation.
 * **blade**: A blade tool, typically used for cutting, which does not require power control or activation.
+* **extruder**: This tool mode is used for 3D printing with materials that do not require fusion.
+It manages the extrusion and retraction of the filament during the printing process
 * **heated-extruder**: Used in 3D printing, this tool controls temperature, filament retraction, and extrusion during the printing process.
 * **marker**: A non-activated tool, such as a pen or brush, used for